 A: Being a resident is not easy, but you already knew that.
 Our program supports a healthy work/life balance, so residents can learn to manage stress.
 Essentials to any stress management program include eating well, sleeping well, exercise, and supportive relationships.
 Our program also supports and endorses Duty Hour legislation, for this is also an important component of monitoring resident stress and fatigue.

 At MMC, we have a close-knit group of residents, and we consciously encourage these relationships.
 Each fall, we have a resident retreat attended by residents and key faculty where we participate in team building and learning activities, as well as provide the opportunity for resident bonding away from the hospital.
-Additionally, our program created a resident wellness committee to help prevent resident burnout and to help organize resident wellness events.
+Additionally, our program created a resident wellness committee to help organize events outside of the hospital.
 Comprised of representatives from each residency year, the chief resident, and associate program director, Pam Dietz, this committee meets regularly to plan monthly program-wide wellness events (barbecues, surfing lessons, hiking or rock climbing, apple picking, holiday parties, etc.).
-Employee wellness has not just been a resident initiative, but a department-wide initiative,as well.
-This year the Pediatric Department Wellness Committee is entering its fifth year and has big ideas to encourage wellness, even with social distancing in place!
+Employee wellness has not just been a resident initiative, but a department-wide initiative as well.
+No matter the level of social distancing required, we adapt our wellness events to keep residents connected throughout the year.

 All residents at MMC have free membership to World Gym, a fitness center located within two miles of campus.
 There are a number of running trails and biking routes near the hospital.
 Multiple beautiful beaches within 20 minutes from campus are perfect for surfing or brave swimmers (the waters can be chilly)!
 In the winter, some of the local farms open their fields to cross-country skiers.
 Snow shoeing on local hiking trails is also popular.
 In the summer, a local farm brings fresh produce to the hospital for sale twice a week and a number of residents belong to a Community Supported Agriculture (CSA).
 We know that resident wellness is integral to a strong learning experience and to the best patient care.